Alice Munro Wins the Nobel Prize

 Alice Munro is the winner of this year's Nobel Prize for literature.
 Here are a couple of excerpts from The New Republic's writings about Munro:Chloe Schama on Dear Life, 2012:

 In a piece published in the National Post yesterday, Alice Munro—hours after winning the Trillium Book Award for her short story collection Dear Life—told a reporter that she was “probably not going to write anymore.”
-“Not that I didn’t love writing,” she added, “but I think you do get to a stage where you sort of think about your life in a different way.
+“Not that I didn’t love writing,

 It’s that season again: time for the annual purge of my bookshelves.
 As usual, my ambition outstripped my reviewing appetite this year, and I’m left facing a shelf full of worthy titles that I somehow never got around to.
 So, as I did in this space last year, I’m making my year-end compilation not a greatest-hits list but a list of the books I regret not having written about.
 Among them are two novels (one a very impressive debut), the best collection of short fiction I’ve read in years, an essay collection, and a memoir.
 Open City, by Teju Cole (Random House).